Cleaning Marble Rust Stains Off Shower

 If this stain was caused from the water, then the rust stain would extend down the entire side like a drip.
 But instead it stops at the seam, which is another indication this stain is due to internal oxidation of iron deposits and not from well water.

-This typically will not occur if the grout seams are intact.
-A little water may absorb into the marble during a shower, but it will quickly evaporate and unless an iron deposit is directly below the surface you won't see any rusty dicoloration.
+If the grout seams are intact, this typically will not occur.
+A little water may absorb into the marble during a shower, but it will quickly evaporate and unless an iron deposit is directly below the surface you won't see any rusty discoloration.

 However, when there are voids or cracks in the grout or caulk, then water can get beneath the tile where it will not evaporate quickly and can absorb into the stone.
 It travels through the stone to the surface oxidizing the iron along the way.